 For shared shuttles, check companies like Easy Ride, Ride CR and Interbus.
 They offer shared services to Liberia from destinations such as La Fortuna, San Jose and Monteverde for around $59 USD per adult.

 A private shuttle from San Jose to Liberia is around $220 USD for 1- 4 passengers.

 Liberia is not exactly a top tourist destination in Costa Rica as it is a quite small city with not that much.
 Because of this, most tourists stay in or near Liberia to be close to the airport on the night they fly in or the night before they fly out.
 Tourists don’t normally use Liberia as a homebase either but it is an interesting city to check out for a couple hours.
 I’ll write some examples below.

 Most popular option: Stay in Liberia two nights before your flight.
 Use the full day you have in Liberia to do a day trip that you couldn’t fit in the rest of the itinerary.
 A popular day tour they can do is Hacienda Guachipelin 1 day tour (30 minutes driving) or Buena Vista Combo Adventure tour (45 minutes driving).
 Some other day trips are Cerro Pelado, Rincon de la Vieja National Park and Rio Celeste.

 Option 2: Use the full day you have to visit attractions in or close to Liberia.
-Some of these are Llanos de Cortes waterfall, the Guanacaste museum, Centro de la Rescate Las Pumas near Cañas, a beer tour at Maderos or Numu, Catarata La Leona in Curubande, Hidden Art Gallery and Costa Rica Wild Art.
+Some of these are Llanos de Cortes waterfall, the Guanacaste museum, Centro de la Rescate Las Pumas near Cañas, Ponderosa Park, a beer tour at Maderos or Numu, Catarata La Leona in Curubande, Hidden Art Gallery and Costa Rica Wild Art.